 Business Continuity Plans

-- Where visits to construction sites are required as part of our role these will continue, however, routine project meetings and update meetings will take place using video or telephone conferencing.
+- Where visits to construction sites are required as part of our role these have and continue, however, routine project meetings and update meetings will continue to take place using video conferencing.

-By eliminating all unnecessary travel and face to face meetings and adhering to hand washing and sanitising recommendations we intend to play our part in helping to slow down and/or prevent the spread of C19.
+By eliminating all unnecessary travel and face to face meetings and adhering to hand washing and sanitising recommendations we will continue to play our part in helping to prevent the spread of C19.

-As a result of the current outbreak we have also decided to formalise our sickness policy – we operate a policy based on 100% of salary from day one of sickness.
+We have formalised our sickness policy – we operate a policy based on 100% of salary from day one of sickness.
 We aim to look after each other and in doing so look after our clients to the best of our abilities.